Parent Resource handbook

 19. Fundraising, Social Events, Awards

 This is our main fundraiser for the swim season.
-Each family is required to collect $150 in sponsorships for the swim-a-thon.
+Each family is required to participate and raise $150 in sponsorships for the swim-a-thon.
 Even if your swimmer is not there on the day of the event, each family is still required to raise the required amount.

 Age group parties are off-site activities.
 They provide an opportunity for each age group to spend time with their peers and coaches away from the pool.
 Activities are organized by parent volunteers and are usually fee-based.

 This annual team dinner-dance-party is open to all Pinole Seals swimmers.
 The event pairs older swimmers with younger swimmers and is a chance for swimmers to mingle and build camaraderie amongst one another.
 (Date groups coordinate who brings food, drinks, and dessert and table settings.)
 Other activities at Date Night include costume contests, voting on next year’s theme, Date Night photos and dancing.
 Be sure to check the bulletin board and your family folder for signup sheets and more information.